DoTheEvo/ANGRYsearch/README.md

 ### Periodic automatic update in the background

-among the files theres `angrysearch_update_database.py` when this file is run, theres no interface it just crawls through drives(respecting ignored directories) and updates the databse.
+among the files there's `angrysearch_update_database.py` when this file is run, there's no interface, it just crawls through drives(respecting ignored directories) and updates the databse.
 This file is not necessary for normal run of the ANGRYsearch

-Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals
+Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals, keeping ANGRYsearch up to date with the changes on your system

 `crontab -l` - list cronjobs
 `crontab -e` - open text editor so you can enter new cronjob